 Orphenadrine citrate, paracetamol.

 Tension headache, occipital headaches associated with spasm of skeletal muscles in the region of the head and neck.
-Acute and traumatic conditions of the limbs and trunk: Sprains, strains, whiplash injuries, acute torticollis and prolapsed intervertebral disc.
+Acute and traumatic conditions of the limbs and trunk: strains, sprains, whiplash injuries, acute torticollis, prolapsed intervertebral disc.

-Orphenadrine shows some anticholinergic activity and should not be used in patients with glaucoma, prostatic hypertrophy or obstruction at the bladder neck or myasthenia gravis.
+Because of the mild anticholinergic effect of orphenadrine, Norgesic should not be used in patients with glaucoma, myasthenia gravis, pyloric or duodenal obstruction, achalasia, prostatic hypertrophy or obstructions at the bladder neck.

 Side effects rarely occur at the recommended dosage.
 Those encountered are associated with anticholinergic activity and may include nausea, dry mouth, blurring of vision.
 Rarely, rash or drowsiness may occur.
 These symptoms disappear rapidly with a reduction in dosage or cessation of medication.
 No toxic effects have been observed.

-The effects of antimuscarinic agents eg, orphenadrine may be enhanced by other drugs with antimuscarinic properties eg, amantadine, some antihistamines, butyrophenones and phenothiazines, and tricyclic antidepressants.
-The reduction in gastric motility caused by antimuscarinic agents may affect the absorption of other drugs.
+The effects of antimuscarinic agents such as orphenadrine maybe enhanced by other drugs with antimuscarinic properties such as amantadine, some antihistamines, butyrophenones and phenothiazines, and tricyclic antidepressants.
+The potential hepatoxicity of paracetamol may be increased by large dose or long-term administration of the following agents because of hepatic microsomal enzyme induction: barbiturates, carbamazepine, hydantoin, isoniazid, rifampin, sulfinpyrazone.

 M03BC51 - orphenadrine, combinations ; Belongs to the class of ethers.
 Used as centrally-acting muscle relaxants.